-Civil and environmental engineering at Rice addresses important societal problems that impact the urban and natural landscape in a variety of ways.
-We have focus areas in Environmental Engineering, Hydrology and Natural Disasters, Structural Engineering & Mechanics, and Urban Infrastructure & Risk.
-We are problem solvers, scientists, leaders and doers, passionate about changing our world for the betterment of humanity and improving the quality of life for all on our planet.
+Welcome to the Department of Civil and Environmental Engineering.
+We, as scientists and engineers are all facing one of the most important times in U.S. history with the COVID virus outbreak.
+Our mission has never been more important as we educate the civil and environmental engineering leaders of tomorrow and contribute to solving societal challenges through discovery and innovation.
+We work on a variety of environmental and infrastructure problems that are critical to resilient cities and a better future.
+We have focus areas in Environmental Engineering, Hydrology and Natural Disasters, Structural Engineering & Mechanics, and Urban Infrastructure & Reliability.
+We are passionate about changing our world for the betterment of humanity and improving the quality of life for all on our planet.

 Chair and Herman Brown Professor of Civil and Environmental Engineering